 Additionally, the technicians at Windmill were being asked to deploy Google Chrome and Mozilla Firefox browsers—something they didn’t feel comfortable doing without a better way to control settings.

 When one of the technicians did an online search for solutions, they found PolicyPak, and liked what they found.
 “Once we saw what PolicyPak was capable of, we knew it was exactly what we needed,” Weitz says.
 “We deployed quickly after finding PolicyPak.”

-Windmill deployed PolicyPak On-Premise suite to support nearly all of its more than 900 computers.
+Windmill deployed PolicyPak On-Prem suite to support nearly all of its more than 900 computers.

 Initially Windmill used PolicyPak for Java, Adobe Flash, and Reader.
 The organization was so impressed with PolicyPak that it soon extended its use to include Paks for RealVNC, Shockwave, WinZip, Silverlight, Chrome, Firefox, and Internet Explorer as well as managing Chrome NPAPI flags.

 Windmill Library and Service Center uses PolicyPak to gain a number of benefits, including a one-stop location for managing multiple applications, the ability to safely deploy Chrome and Firefox, easy deployment, great customer support, and a resulting peace of mind.